-During the year, the Group acquired property, plant and equipment at a cost of approximately HK\$52,865,000.
-In addition, property, plant and equipment with carrying values of approximately HK\$372,000 were disposed and written-off of during the year.

-Details of these and other movements during the year in the property, plant and equipment of the Group are set out in note 16 to the consolidated financial statements.
+During the year, the Group acquired property, plant and equipment at a cost of approximately HK\$21,595,000.
+In addition, property, plant and equipment with carrying values of approximately HK\$2,156,000 were disposed and written-off of during the year.
+Details of movements during the year in the property, plant and equipment of the Group are set out in note 16 to the consolidated financial statements.